joelouthan/theologic.us/content/posts/0-sermons/sermon-romans5-6-11.md

 - pleasures evermore by God
 - completely satisfied by God
 - beautifully and preciously loved by God
-- forevermore
+- forevermore with God by God for God

 We are truly love by God.
-Nothing is going to separate us from the love of God who "rejoices over you with gladness, who is quiet in his love, and delights in you with singing."
+Nothing is going to separate us from the love of God who, as the prophet Zephaniah absolutely declares, that God "rejoices over you with gladness, who is quiet in his love, and delights in you with singing."
 (Zephaniah 3:17)

+Our great God who sent his only begotten Son for you has saved you.
+God rejoices, loves, and delights in you.
+God sings and rejoices over you?
+Why?
+Nothing that you and I have ever done.
+We were born sinners.
+But God loves us because you are in Christ and Christ is in you.

-Rest in that absolute truth, beloved.
+Rest in that absolute truth, brothers and sisters.
 And give thanks to Him.
 Amen.